 In determining the final peer review membership, NHMRC will also aspire to:

-- retain approximately 60 per cent of peer reviewers from one year in the next year’s peer review membership
+- retain approximately 60% of peer reviewers from one year in the next year's peer review membership

-- ensure representation of peer reviewers from diverse (location and size) Administering Institutions
+- have representation of peer reviewers from diverse (location and size) Administering Institutions

-- ensure spread of a single Administering Institution’s applications across peer review panels
+- have spread of a single Administering Institution's applications across peer review panels

-- ensure relevant expertise is included as dictated by application demand
+- have relevant expertise as dictated by application demand

-- minimise the number of instances that panels consider an application(s) submitted by an applicant serving on the same panel.
+- minimise the number of instances that panels (where applicable) consider an application(s) submitted by an applicant serving on the same panel.